struckmb/qmk-ardux/README.md

-# QMK ARTSEY Implementation
+# QMK ARDUX Implementation

-This repo contains the [QMK](https://qmk.fm/) ARTSEY implementation and pre-built firmware for boards that have been setup to use ARTSEY by the core ARTSEY development team.
+This repo contains the [QMK](https://qmk.fm/) ARDUX implementation and pre-built firmware for boards that have been setup to use ARDUX by the core ARDUX development team.

 ## Prebuilt Firmware

-The `Releases` area of this repository contains the latest builds of the QMK ARTSEY implementation.
+The `Releases` area of this repository contains the latest builds of the QMK ARDUX implementation.
 You can click on the most recent release and download the appropriate artifact for your MCU + board combination.

 ### Firmware Files